San Juan, Batangas: Economy

 San Juan is a tourist destination known for its white-sand beaches.
 The tourism and aquaculture industries provide jobs to the town's people and income to the town economy.

 Because of its fertile land, the municipality is one of the top suppliers of agricultural products in the province.

 The town has also a coconut wine and pottery industry.

 Income

 Here's the list of the total annual income, assets, expenses and equity of San Juan since 2015, according to the Annual Audit Reports of the Commission on Audit:

 Government

 Government officials

-The 2022 local elections in San Juan was held on May 9, 2022.
-Five municipal councilors, elected on May 13, 2019, were re-elected while the three others will serve their first term.
+The 2025 local elections in San Juan was held on May 12, 2025.
+Six municipal councilors, elected on May 9, 2022, were re-elected while the two others will serve their first term.
 The following are the elected government officials of San Juan.
-Their term will expire on June 30, 2025.
+Their term will expire on June 30, 2028.